 About

-The aim is to provide multidisciplinary (MDT) teams with the support and tools to identify, design and analyse their own interventions specific to the needs of the children and young people and their families that they care for.
+As part of the Programme, teams participated in a national Quality Improvement (QI) collaborative.
+The aim was to provide multidisciplinary (MDT) teams with the support and tools to identify, design and analyse their own interventions specific to the needs of the children and young people and their families that they care for.

-In the celebratory event for the pilot collaborative (see highlights in the below video), these initiatives included carb counting at diagnosis, self-management resources in the community, access to download technology, support for patients on pumps and the outpatient clinic experience.
+In the celebratory day for the pilot collaborative (see highlights in the below video), these initiatives included carb counting at diagnosis, self-management resources in the community, access to download technology, support for patients on pumps and the outpatient clinic experience.
 Eighteen months on, the units in the pilot have demonstrated an accelerated decrease in median HbA1c levels over the course of the collaborative, reporting up to 10% of improvement within a year.

 Podcasts

 Our podcasts aim to provide information and inspiration on all aspects of quality improvement in children and young people’s diabetes services.
+They were produced in 2020 and 2021.

 Episode 1 – Our QI Collaborative Journey, with Sheffield Children’s Hospital